 - Feed greens with fish fertilizer or liquid kelp to ensure rapid growth.

-- Keep the soil evenly moist to encourage rapid growth and best flavor.
+- Keep the soil evenly moist to encourage rapid growth and the best flavor.

 - Protect plants with row covers from insects such as flea beetles and cabbage worms.